Hernancano98/Project-Book/README.md

 # **Project-Book**

 This is a collaborative repository about a **collection of projects** that use **different technologies**.
-Each collaborator uploads his own code in the corresponding folders with a complete description of his work.
+Each collaborator uploads his own code to the corresponding directory with a complete description of his work.

 + Languages:
   - [Java](./Java/README.md)